jonathankingfc/multiprocessing_py/README.md

 Multiprocessing in Python 3 through different workloads

 ## How to Use
 The usage of this application is fairly simple.
 It is a simple CLI that takes user input in order to test through various workloads.
+The user can choose from various workloads and specify how many processes they would like to complete it on.
+The runtimes are they given.
 One is also able to make a graph of the test results.

 ### Step 1